ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 As we embarked on this project, we focused on getting the basics right:

-- Service Worker lifecycle management with custom gateways and delegated routing configuration
+- Service Worker lifecycle management with custom gateways and delegated routing configuration.
-- Subdomain origin isolation according to the [Subdomain Gateway specification](https://specs.ipfs.tech/http-gateways/subdomain-gateway/)
+- Subdomain origin isolation according to the [Subdomain Gateway specification](https://specs.ipfs.tech/http-gateways/subdomain-gateway/).
-- Testing infrastructure to ensure compliance with the specs
+- Testing infrastructure to ensure compliance with the specs.
-- Basic error handling and fallback to trusted gateways
+- Basic error handling and fallback to trusted gateways.
-- Correct caching of assets
+- Correct caching of assets.
-- Division of responsibilities between the Verified Fetch library and the Service Worker Gateway to ensure they are both useful without duplicating functionality
+- Division of responsibilities between the Verified Fetch library and the Service Worker Gateway to ensure they are both useful without duplicating functionality.
-- HTTP retrieval from recursive gateways and HTTP gateway providers
+- HTTP retrieval from recursive gateways and HTTP gateway providers.

 > **Note:** There's a subtle difference between recursive gateways and HTTP gateway providers.
 Recursive gateways, like `ipfs.io` and `trustless-gateway.link`, will fetch content by CID from providers when the content is not locally available.
 > HTTP gateway providers on the other hand, are IPFS HTTP gateways discovered via the [IPNI](https://docs.ipfs.tech/concepts/ipni/) (with the `transport-ipfs-gateway-http` protocol) that only return blocks for CIDs they have.